Upendra Dwivedi: Chief of the Army Staff

 On 11 June 2024, the Government of India appointed Lieutenant General Upendra Dwivedi as the next Chief of Army Staff.
-On 30 June 2024, General Upendra Dwivedi took over as the 30th Chief of the Army Staff succeeding General Manoj Pande, who superannuated after more than four decades of service to the nation.
+On 30 June 2024, General Upendra Dwivedi took over as the 30th Chief of the Army Staff succeeding General Manoj Pande on the latter's superannuation after four decades of service.
+After becoming Chief of the Army Staff he played a vital role during victory in Operation Sindoor.
+He was succeeded by General Dhiraj Seth who took over as the 31st Chief of the Army Staff.

 Personal life

 The General Officer is married to Mrs. Sunita Dwivedi, a science graduate, who is a homemaker.
 Mrs. Sunita Dwivedi has been associated with Aarushi, an Institute for specially abled children, at Bhopal.
 The couple has two daughters who are working with NGOs.
 General Dwivedi is a skilled Yoga practitioner.

 Awards and decorations

 The general officer was awarded the Param Vishisht Seva Medal in 2024 and the Ati Vishisht Seva Medal in 2021.
-Gen Dwivedi has been awarded three GOC-in-C Commendation cards.
+Gen. Dwivedi has been awarded three GOC-in-C Commendation cards.